gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/gitlab-ce-ee-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b>GitLab deprecation notes</b><br>
         By the end of March 2024, GitLab legacy integrations will be deprecated in the Manage integrations screen.
-To avoid integration issues:<br>
+To prevent any integration issues:<br>
         <ul style='margin-bottom:0px;'>
             <li>Please upgrade your GitLab server;</li>
             <li>Remove legacy integrations; and</li>